Earthquakes on May 15, 2026

 35.0 km-II-✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.5 earthquake 20 km S of Nikolski, Alaska at 19:35 UTC on May 15, 2026.
-Maximum shaking intensity peaked at MMI 2.5 (weak).
-This was a shallow crustal earthquake, focused at 35.0 km depth.
+A magnitude 3.4 seismic event took place 4 km W of Nikolski, Alaska on May 15, 2026 at 19:35 UTC.
+On the Modified Mercalli scale, shaking reached 2.5 — considered weak.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 52.754°, -168.805°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M3.5 event page for the full report, ShakeMap, and citizen-reported intensity data.
+Geolocation places the event at 52.933°N, -168.923°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-15 18:53:15 UTC